Decolonization is a process of examining and undoing unearned privilege resulting from historical and present day injustice.

 In “#WEWANTSPACE: Developing Student Activism Through a Decolonial Pedagogy”, Silva and her undergraduate students discuss practical strategies that they created for “decentering dominant groups” and holding space for previously marginalized voices.
 Further, the authors found that decolonization can develop a sense of activism.

-Silva and her students describe The Practical Activist Project wherein 45 students were required to work together to conduct in-depth thinking about a particularly part of our society and how it might need to change.
+Silva and her students describe The Practical Activist Project wherein 45 students were required to work together to conduct in-depth thinking about a particular part of our society and how it might need to change.
 The outcome of the project was “practical activism” or social action that created a student group (The Students for Diversity Now) which advocated for a Diversity Center on campus.

 - Those with power in a group (e.g. leaders) must develop opportunities for others to confront common and harmful narratives, learn from diverse voices, and understand how individuals and institutions benefit from inequality as the status quo.